mtsch/Ripserer.jl/CONTRIBUTING.md

 addition to that, I would like to highlight the following:

 * Use descriptive variable names.
 Exceptions can be made for variables with a short scope.
 * Avoid long lines.
-Line length should be at most 92 charactes.
+Line length should be at most 92 characters.
 * Avoid introducing new dependencies if you can.
 * Don't over-optimize non-critical code, but avoid doing unnecessary work if you can.
-* Open an issue before opening complex PR so we can discuss the changes.
+* Open an issue before opening starting work on a complex PR so we can discuss the changes.